Fantomas42/django-blog-zinnia/docs/how-to/rewriting_entry_url.rst

   from django.views.generic.detail import DetailView

-  from zinnia.models import Entry from zinnia.views.mixins import EntryLoginMixin from zinnia.views.mixins import EntryPasswordMixin
+  from zinnia.models import Entry from zinnia.views.mixins import EntryProtectionMixin

-  class EntryDetail(EntryLoginMixin, EntryPasswordMixin, DetailView):
+  class EntryDetail(EntryProtectionMixin, DetailView):
       queryset = Entry.published.on_site()
       template_name_field = 'template'

 Pretty easy isn't it ?
 For more information, check the documentation about the :class:`~django.views.generic.detail.DetailView` view.
-Note that the :class:`~zinnia.views.mixins.EntryLoginMixin` and the :class:`~zinnia.views.mixins.EntryPasswordMixin` classes are used for enabling password and login protections if needed on the entry.
+Note that the :class:`~zinnia.views.mixins.EntryProtectionMixin` is used for enabling password and login protections if needed on the entry.

 .. _reconfigure-urls: